Pity (William Blake)

-Like other members of the group it is a monotype produced by printing from a matrix consisting of paint on gessoed millboard, with each impression then finished by hand.
-By this unusual means Blake could obtain up to three impressions from a single painting.
+Like other members of the group, it is a monotype produced by printing from a matrix consisting of paint on gessoed millboard, with each impression then finished by hand.
+Blake could obtain up to three impressions from a single painting by this unusual means.
 Three such impressions survive of Pity.
 A fourth, in the British Museum, was an early trial of the design from a different matrix, as it is smaller than the others.

 Interpretations

 Martin Butlin wrote that this colour print is one of the most inspired of all 'literal' illustrations of a text in the history of art.
-In fact, "pity and air", two words of the Shakespeare's verses, are also two motifs used by Blake in this picture: a female cherub leans down to snatch the baby from its mother.
-According to Blake biographer Alexander Gilchrist, the print "is on a tolerably large scale, a woman bending down to succour a man stretched out at length, as if given over to death."
+In fact, "pity and air", two words of Shakespeare's verses, are also two motifs used by Blake in this picture: a female cherub leans down to snatch the baby from its mother.
+According to Blake's biographer Alexander Gilchrist, the print "is on a tolerably large scale, a woman bending down to succour a man stretched out at length as if given over to death."